The Cleveland Zoo (Ohio): Exhibits, Food, and Tips

 Summary of the Cleveland Zoo

 Similar to other Ohio zoos, the Cleveland Zoo impressed us with its overall quality and care for the animals.
-The Cleveland Zoo prides itself on its elephants, bears, and rain forest animals exhibits.
+The Cleveland Zoo prides itself on its elephants, bears, and rainforest animals exhibits.
 A large and hilly zoo, visitors will want to take advantage of the tram and wear a good pair of walking shoes.
-Those that follow a gluten-free and dairy-free diet also have some great lunch options at the zoo!
+Those who follow a gluten-free and dairy-free diet also have some great lunch options at the zoo!

 I really enjoyed reading about the Cleveland Zoo and the pictures were great!
 I have visited a lot of zoos in my lifetime, but this one seems really well planned out with so many activities….plus I am really impressed with all of the food options!
 That might be my favorite part haha!